sakib04/CCNA/Network.md

 ![](Images/standardcabling.jpg)

-# How Routers Work

-Routers establish boundaries between networks.
-When designing a network, routers are used to segment network traffic and prevent data from unnecessarily flooding an entire corporate network.
-They perform tasks such as Network Address Translation (NAT), a service that converts your internal network IP addresses into internet-accessible addresses.
-This feature is essential and is implemented by nearly 99% of routers, though it’s not strictly required.

-So, what does a router do?
-Essentially, a router acts as a type of translator or bridge between your internal network and external networks, managing the flow of information and creating a form of division between your LAN and the rest of the internet or other networks.

-In short, routers divide boundaries between networks, making communication possible while optimizing efficiency, reducing traffic overloads, and adding a layer of security to network operations.

 ## Switch

 A switch is a network device used to connect multiple devices or computers within a network and works to ensure that data packets are delivered to their correct destinations.
 A switch operates at the data link layer and is used in LAN (Local Area Network) environments.